FG-s-Modlists/FGs-Modlists-Site/content/en/livingskyrim4/readme.md

 **Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
 Check the newest update announcement found in the `#ls-announcements` channel on the Living Skyrim Discord server before updating.**
 {{< /alert >}}

-1. Download the latest installer file [here.](https://drive.google.com/file/d/1vuKQXdaRcAWVLPoBi2efUQ2bgfCmFq6G/view?usp=share_link)
-2. Run Wabbajack.exe.
+1. Run Wabbajack.exe.
-3. At the bottom of the window, click Install From Disk
+2. At the bottom of the window, click Browse Modlists.
+3. Put a check into the "Show Unofficial Lists" checkbox at the top of the window.
-4. Locate the Living Skyrim installer file you downloaded and open it.
+4. Locate the Living Skyrim card and click the download button to download the installer file.
+5. Once downloaded, click the play button.
-5. Below the image you see of the Living Skyrim logo, there are three text boxes.
+6. Below the image you see of the Living Skyrim logo, there are three text boxes.
 The second and third need to be filled out.
-6. Click the three dots in the second (middle) box.
+7. Click the three dots in the second (middle) box.
 Navigate to your Living Skyrim folder and then select this folder in the window that appears.
 This middle box tells you where the list will be installed, including the copy of Mod Organizer 2 that you’ll need to use to launch the list.
-7. The third (bottom) box will automatically populate using the folder you just selected.
+8. The third (bottom) box will automatically populate using the folder you just selected.
 This third box tells you where all of the mods will be downloaded.
 If you have hard drive limitations, you may change this to another folder on another hard drive by clicking the three dots in this box and selecting a new folder.
-8. Click the play/right arrow button to begin the installation.
+9. Click the play/right arrow button to begin the installation.
-9. If you are prompted to overwrite, confirm that this is what you want to do by clicking the Confirm button.
+10. If you are prompted to overwrite, confirm that this is what you want to do by clicking the Confirm button.

 ## Launching Living Skyrim
 To actually launch and then play Living Skyrim, follow these steps: